ziglang/zig/CONTRIBUTING.md

 #### Testing WebAssembly using wasmtime

-If you have [wasmtime](https://wasmtime.dev/) installed, take advantage of the `-Denable-wasmtime` flag which will enable running WASI behavior tests and std lib tests.
+If you have [wasmtime](https://wasmtime.dev/) installed, take advantage of the `-fwasmtime` flag which will enable running WASI behavior tests and std lib tests.
 It's recommended for all users to install wasmtime and enable this testing option when editing the standard library and especially anything WebAssembly-related.